Skip to Main ContentSearch SiteSearch Site

 Chief Collins

-CCRI's Maddie Josephs, the Department Chair for Allied Health, is the new President-Elect for the American Society for Clinical Laboratory Science (ASCLS) following a six-year stint as one of several regional directors for the organization.
+CCRI's Maddie Josephs, the Department Chair for Allied and Rehabilitative Health, is the new President-Elect for the American Society for Clinical Laboratory Science (ASCLS) following a six-year stint as one of several regional directors for the organization.

-Maddie Josephs, the Department Chair for Allied Health at the Community College of Rhode Island, has been named the President-Elect for the American Society for Clinical Laboratory Science (ASCLS) after serving as a regional director for the past six years.
+Maddie Josephs, the Department Chair for Allied and Rehabilitative Health at the Community College of Rhode Island, has been named the President-Elect for the American Society for Clinical Laboratory Science (ASCLS) after serving as a regional director for the past six years.

 Josephs, who is also a professor and Program Director for CCRI’s Histotechnician and Medical Laboratory Technology programs, will use her new platform to continue advocating for higher wages, better education and more visibility for medical lab professionals.